Shibuya

 Video Art

-The installation uses different visual and sound resources to recreate the SHIBUYA experience.
+The installation uses different visual and sound resources to recreate the Shibuya experience.
 Projections and photograms.
 Conceptually it will play with the shadows of the public mixed with real projections of the crossing in Tokyo.

 Post-produced images that include Regina’s pictorial work in movement.
-Sound The colours of the paintings and videos will be accompanied by an immersive sound experience that reproduces the urban life of the place and the imaginary representation of a natural silence.
+The colours of the paintings and videos will be accompanied by an immersive sound experience that reproduces the urban life of the place and the imaginary representation of a natural silence.

 regina@reginasaura.es